maxkross/CSE5242/README.md

 # CSE5542
 Python XML->Pythia

+This python program is compatible with versions of Python >= 3.6.

 SETUP

-1. Install required dependencies using `pip install -r requirements.txt`
+1. Install required dependencies using `pip3.6 install -r requirements.txt`

 EXECUTE